Barbara Gogan

 Barbara Gogan is a musician, singer, songwriter, and composer, best known as the lead vocalist and guitarist of the post-punk band the Passions.
 She co-wrote and performed their 1981 single "I'm in Love with a German Film Star", which reached No. 25 on the UK Singles Chart.
 Gogan was an early participant in the London punk scene in the mid-1970s.
-After the Passions disbanded in 1983, Gogan launched a solo and collaborative career exploring experimental, ambient, and electronic music, working with Hector Zazou on projects such as Sahara Blue (1992) and Made on Earth (1997), and releasing her solo album Wheels/Ruedas (2002).
+After the Passions disbanded in 1983, Gogan launched a solo and collaborative career exploring experimental, ambient, and electronic music, working with Hector Zazou on projects such as Sahara Blue (1992), Songs from the Cold Seas, and Made on Earth (1997), and releasing her solo album Wheels/Ruedas (2002).

 In the 2020s she formed the electronic duo Barbara+Marco with Italian musician Marco Dianese, releasing the albums Fellow Alliances (2023), Bench (2024), and Eikasia (2025).

 Early life and career

 Gogan was born in Dublin, Ireland.
 She left Dublin at age 18 and studied art while living in France, before relocating to London in 1972.
 Members of the nascent punk scene recognized her as a musician with feminist credentials, alongside peers from the Derelicts and pragVEC.
 She later co-founded the Passions, a post-punk band active in the late 1970s and early 1980s.
-In London, she also co-formed the all-female band the Derelicts with her sister, Sue Gogan.
+In London, she also co-formed the band the Derelicts with her sister, Sue Gogan, and drummer Richard Williams.
 The band became part of a network of feminist and leftist music groups that challenged the male-dominated structures of the music industry and the emerging punk movement.

 The Passions (1978–1983)

-The Passions, which was formed in 1978 as "The Youngsters" by Gogan, Claire Bidwell, Richard Williams, Dack Dyde and Mitch Barker, released four studio albums.
+The Passions, which was formed in 1978 as "The Youngsters" by Claire Bidwell, Richard Williams, Dack Dyde, Mitch Barker and Gogan, released three studio albums.

 Vocalist, bass guitarist, and songwriter Claire Bidwell left the band in 1980 and was replaced by David Agar.
 Gogan then took over lead vocals and lyric writing.
 Their best-known single, "I'm in Love with a German Film Star", was inspired by Steve "Roadent" Connelly, a roadie for the Clash and the Sex Pistols.
 The band toured extensively in the UK and Europe, including headlining along with the Cure on the Future Pastimes Tour (1980).
 Critics praised Gogan's lyrics and vocal delivery, with Loud Women describing her vocals on Thirty Thousand Feet Over China as "haunted [and] soaring" and noting the album's "evocative, impressionistic" qualities.
 In her 2019 feminist history of punk, Vivien Goldman mentions the Passions alongside contemporaries such as the Slits, the Raincoats, and the Mo-Dettes.